Wedding Dress Codes for Men: A Style Guide

 I would even wager a guess that unless it’s black tie, you’re probably recycling the same couple suits over and over again.
 While that may be economical—it’s not very fun!

-Luckily for you and just in time for wedding high season, we’ve partnered up with our friends at Bonobos to create a stylish, inspiring guide for what to wear to all the nuptials on your calendar this year.
+Luckily for you and just in time for wedding high season, we’ve put together a stylish, inspiring guide for what to wear to all the nuptials on your calendar this year.
 From a backyard barbecue that just happens to include a marriage ceremony to a lavish destination wedding on some far-off shore, we promise you’ll look amazing.
 (Just please, don’t be smug about it.)

 AKA, YOUR COUSIN’S BACKYARD DAYTIME WEDDING

-I really hope this isn’t the first time you’re hearing this, but a casual dress code at a wedding does not mean you can wear jeans.
+I really hope this isn’t the first time you’re hearing this, but casual wedding dress codes for men don’t mean you can wear jeans.
 Or—hoo boy—shorts.
 You cannot.
 But you can absolutely wear your favorite pair of nice chinos or lightweight dress pants.
 AND you can leave the blazer (and socks!) at home.

 This is a special occasion, remember, so even if you’re simply headed to your cousin’s backyard where your uncle’s flipping burgers for dinner, you still want to honor the bride and groom with a snappy look.